WEMIX listed on Mercado Bitcoin, the largest exchange in Brazil that supports trading in fiat currency

 Rapid and massive expansion anticipated as Brazil consists of the Top 2 number of users of WEMIX PLAY

 SEOUL, South Korea, Feb.
-14, 2023 /CNW/ -- WEMIX, the utility coin of the world's biggest blockchain gaming platform (WEMIX PLAY), successfully completed its listing on Mercado Bitcoin, the largest crypto exchange in Brazil, on Feb 14, 5 pm (UTC).
+15, 2023 /PRNewswire/ -- WEMIX, the utility coin of the world's biggest blockchain gaming platform (WEMIX PLAY), successfully completed its listing on Mercado Bitcoin, the largest crypto exchange in Brazil, on Feb 14, 5 pm (UTC).

 The listing enabled WEMIX trading via Brazilian Real, the country's official fiat currency, largely enhancing the accessibility for Brazilians.